Docker Compose Reference

 Volumes

-All DetectMate container(parser and detector) need the following volumes mounted:
+All DetectMate containers (parser, detector and detector-rule) need the following volumes mounted:

 Ports